Conrado de Souza Rodrigues

 • Evaluation of bony quality through biochemical, morphometrics and biomechanical aspects of broilers

-Anderson de Almeida Barbosa, George Henrique Kling de Moraes, Robledo de Almeida Torres, Denise Torres da Cruz Reis, Conrado de Souza Rodrigues, and Elisa Sialino Müller
+Anderson de Almeida Barbosa, George Henrique Kling de Moraes, Robledo de Almeida Torres, Denise Torres da Cruz Reis, Conrado de Souza Rodrigues, Elisa Sialino Müller

 • Assessment by law of mixtures approach of interfacial adhesion strength in cellulose-cement composites

-Conrado S. RODRIGUES, Piet STROEVEN, and Khosrow GHAVAMI
+Conrado S. RODRIGUES, Piet STROEVEN, Khosrow GHAVAMI

 • Assessment by law of mixtures approach of interfacial adhesion strength in cellulose-cement composites

-Conrado S. RODRIGUES, Piet STROEVEN, and Khosrow GHAVAMI
+Conrado S. RODRIGUES, Piet STROEVEN, Khosrow GHAVAMI

 RECENT SCHOLAR PUBLICATIONS